Goodka7/MultiCloud-AI/README.md

 ### I monitored the status of objects being created and obtained the public IP generated for the API
 <img src="https://github.com/user-attachments/assets/88c5ff87-814b-43b0-8dcc-0d1c61f90d08" width="800" />

-### I changed to the frontend directory to work on the front end:
+### I changed to the front-end directory to work on the front-end:

 ```
 cd ..